Meet the Author

 How did you get started in your writing career?
 My mother quips that I started my writing career when I signed my crayon drawings—on the foyer wall—with a great big “S”!
 Though I’m not sure that was the start I planned on, I really can’t remember not writing.

 What life experience, education, and training helped you become an author?
-As a published author, a freelance writer and editor, a publication’s consultant, a writing coach, and a speaker, I’m simply passionate about working with words.
+As a multi-published author, a freelance writer and editor, a publication’s consultant, a writing coach, and a speaker, I’m simply passionate about working with words.
 And as the Former Editorial Director at Focus on the Family of 12 unique publications and Founding Editor of Thriving Family magazine, I’ve written hundreds of magazine, newsletter and newspaper articles.
-I consider my writing as a ministry and it’s been multi-faceted, so I pretty much do whatever my hand finds to do.
+I consider my writing as a ministry, and it’s been multi-faceted, so I pretty much do whatever my hand finds to do.
 I’ve taught Language Arts for nine years to 4-8 graders, had my own newspaper column, developed and wrote missions curriculum, and have written all kinds of things.
 It’s been a really fun journey!
 But I want to always remember why I am writing.
 In 2 Corinthians 9:12-15, Paul is talking to the Corinthians about giving and sowing into other people’s lives.
 I believe this is my calling as a writer.
 “This service that you perform is not only supplying the needs of the Lord’s people but is also overflowing in many expressions of thanks to God.
 Because of the service by which you have proved yourselves, others will praise God for the obedience that accompanies your confession of the gospel of Christ, and for your generosity in sharing with them and with everyone else.
 And in their prayers for you their hearts will go out to you, because of the surpassing grace God has given you.
 Thanks be to God for his indescribable gift!”

 What is your writing sweet spot?
 I’m officially hooked on writing fiction!
 I can’t believe I get to do what I love to do every day!
 My first historical fiction, The Fabric of Hope: An Irish Family Legacy, is about an 1850’s Irish immigrant and a 21st-century single mom who are connected by faith, family, and a quilt.
+And now I’m working on my twelfth novel!

 What do you enjoy most about writing?
 Eric Liddel said, “When I run, I feel His pleasure,” and I can sure relate.
 When I write, I feel His pleasure!
 I love sharing what God has taught me through the years, and I hope my readers will learn some things and be spared some of the hard knocks I experienced along the way.

 What is your go-to food or special treat?
-I’m half Irish and half English, so tea is definitely my comfort drink!
+I’m half Irish and half English, so tea is definitely my comfort drink.
 I can’t imagine not sipping tea from a china teacup as I write.
 That’s why you’ll see a steaming cup of tea on my desk and in my novels.

 What is your life verse?
 Nehemiah 8:10 says, “The joy of the Lord is your strength.”
 Through all the challenges and triumphs of life, His joy remains a plumb line for me.
 But Jeremiah 29:11 follows close behind, “ ‘For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you a hope and a future.’”